 Another skeptical voice questions, “What are we supposed to be doing?
 A play or something?” giving the word “play” the sort of distaste that one might use to speak of, say, the bubonic plague.

 These are a few memories I have of our first night — my first night as a project leader, their first night as project participants — with the Urban Theater Project.
 Working together with Friends of the Virginia Beach Juvenile and Domestic Relations District Court, Virginia Stage Company created the Urban Theater Project as an arts program to benefit youth serving in the juvenile court system.
 The Project’s evening meetings take place once a week for eight weeks in the theater of Renaissance High School.
 Now in its second year, Urban Theater Project was envisioned by our Director of Education & Community Engagement Ron Newman and former Theatre Artist Tommy Coleman, in cooperation with parole officers and administrators of the VB Juvenile Courts.
-At root of the program is the idea that theatre can bring encouragement, purpose, and an artistic outlet to teenagers in trouble.
+At the root of the program is the idea that theatre can bring encouragement, purpose, and an artistic outlet to teenagers in trouble.

 Months ago, when Ron Newman asked if I would join in teaching the second year of the project, I was at first surprised at his suggestion.
 True, I have experience in teaching theatre and a particular love of creating theatre lessons that offer students a means to examine life skills, such as interpersonal communication, body language, emotional intelligence, teamwork, and self-reflection — all good tools to offer a troubled teen.
 Yet, putting professional experience aside, I had to ask if I had common experiences with the at-risk kids in the Urban Theater Project?